MohidFarhan/MohidFarhan.github.io/_posts/2025-09-27-The-Metric-Tensor.md

 *Figure 4*: Completing the right-angled triangle.

 Well, we can deal with the problem and make it compatible with a right angled triangle by completing the obtuse triangle to form a right angled triangle, as shown in figure 4.
 The main vector v is now being shown as the vector $$\overrightarrow{AC}$$, to better understand the components.
-The blue triangle shows a grid element cut diagonally, with the magnitude of $$\overrightarrow{AD}$$ bring x and that of $$\overrightarrow{BC}$$ being y on the oblique grid system.
+The blue triangle shows a grid element cut diagonally, with the magnitude of $$\overrightarrow{AD}$$ being x and that of $$\overrightarrow{BC}$$ being y on the oblique grid system.
 The x-component of the main vector $$\overrightarrow{AC}$$, notated by X is given by:

 $$
 X=|AD|+|DB|=x+|CD|Cos\theta